-Buhoma Community walk takes 3 hours around the Buhoma region in Bwindi impenetrable forest.
+Buhoma Community walk takes 3 hours around the Buhoma region in Bwindi impenetrable national park.
 This walk gives you a chance to learn about the day to day life of the local people who live near the forest.

 When one is going for a walk, it starts at Buhoma community and you will either wake up early morning or do it evening after your Gorilla trek and involve yourself in a community walk with a knowledgeable and informed guide who will find you with information.